 Through our DEEP curriculum, every child is going to:

 Develop a love of learning, academic excellence and perseverance in a Christian context

-Engage in a wide range of opportunities in joyful, meaningful contexts to develop self-worth and mastery of a knowledge and skills
+Engage in a wide range of opportunities in joyful, meaningful contexts to develop self-worth and mastery of knowledge and skills